AlvinSheng/SLG-Deep-Learning/Ch1and2/Ch1and2Questions.md

 **6. How does the concept of momentum apply to SGD?**
+Deepak:
+With small learning rate SGD would stuck at local minimum and would take long time to converge.
+With large learning rate SGD would increase the converge speed but intrdouces risk to go pass golobal minima.
+In Momentum based SGD, each increment is based on current gradient value and also on the previous parameter update.
+This approach provides quicer convergence and avoid getting stuck at locak minima.

 **7. What is a tensor, have you seen it before?
 Did you understand the section on the dot-product?**